Skip to main content

 11 The gift of chickens: An innovative behavior change strategy to improve infant and young child nutrition through increased egg consumption in Burkina Faso Sarah McKune University of Florida, USA Animal-source foods, Burkina Faso, children, empowerment, nutrition, poultry

 12 “More milk, please!”
 Does increased milk consumption lead to better child growth and development in rural Nepal?
-Laurie C. Miller1, Neena Joshi2, Mahendra Lohani3, Sumanta Neupane4, Shailes Neupane5, and Andrew L. Thorne-Lyman 1Tufts University, USA
+Laurie C. Miller1, Neena Joshi2, Mahendra Lohani3, Sumanta Neupane4, Shailes Neupane5, and Andrew L. Thorne-Lyman6 1Tufts University, USA

 2Heifer Nepal